mtycks/em-em-recipes/content/blog/papas-chorreadas/index.md

 title: Papas Chorreadas
 date: "2020-12-12T14:04:36Z"
 description: A long-time family favorite, we discovered this recipe in one of the first vegetarian cookbooks we bought.
-original: The New Laurel's Kitchen, 1986, page 209.
 thumbnail: ./full.jpg
 full_img: ./full.jpg
 prep: "5-10 mins"